Park District: East Central

 As Memorial Stadium was completed during Asheville’s boom period of the 1920s, nearby neighborhoods such as Oakhurst and East End/Valley Street were also seeing a surge in activity that would define the personality of the community during that time.
 The northwestern view from the stadium included Stephens-Lee High School and the original Battery Park Hotel – a landscape that would change dramatically as more than 30 new buildings were erected downtown before the stock market crash on October 24, 1929.

 The most significant upgrades to Memorial Stadium during the next seven decades took place in 1949 and include a memorial wall dedicated to military lost during World War II.
 Growth was slow as the City of Asheville maintained its commitment to pay off its pre-Depression debts, which officially took place on July 1, 1976.
 However, in the years leading up to that proud moment, much of the East End/Valley Street neighborhood that bordered Memorial Stadium was demolished and residents displaced through urban renewal projects, redlining, and the construction of South Charlotte Street.

 The stadium for years was the home of both Stephens-Lee High School Bears and Lee Edwards/Asheville High School Cougars.
-Memorial Stadium originally housed a 12 foot wide cinder track.
-By the late-1970s, the track had been paved with asphalt, but the stadium was no longer in use for competitive running.
-Portions remain, flanking the end zones of the field.
+Memorial Stadium originally housed a cinder track used by the schools that was converted to artificial surface as technology changed.
+By the late-1970s, the track became a community recreation amenity as the stadium was no longer in use for competitive running.
+Portions remain near the southern end zone.